ivan-markov-666/vbox7-channels-downloader/README.md

 ### Usage ###
 1. Run `npm run channels` command in the terminal to start scraping the channels.
 2. Run `npm run videos` command in the terminal to start scraping the videos.
+3. Run `npm run channelsFalorites` command in the terminal to start scraping the favorites videos.
 3. The robot generates two log files.
     - The first one is `./logs/all-channels-${unix-time}.txt` or `./logs/all-videos-${unix-time}.txt` and contains log of actions that the robot has done.
     - The second one is `./logs/not-downloaded-videos-${unix-time}.txt` and contains the names and urls of the videos, that are not downloaded.
 You can download them manually.